CHR-onicles/DSC-UG-Python-Challenge/README.md

     After the button is clicked for the first time, the next clicks don't open the file dialog box, but rather saves the information to the previously used Excel file for convenience.

-- *Submit Button*:

-    This button is located in the calendar window when the calendar is opened, and it saves the date chosen by the user.

 ## PS:
 This is my first GUI APP especially with Tkinter, so some of my methods and overall design may be inefficient.
+The code has been heavily commented and formatted for easy comprehension.
 Bugs and minor glitches may also be encountered while using the App.

 **Contact**: tpandivine48@gmail.com, CHR-onicles©